ShettyHarshit/restful-friends/README.md

 ## TESTING APIS VIA POSTMAN

-### Once we start the server, we should see the welcome message we specified in our index.js, if we make a GET request to '/' using Postman or your browser.
+### Once we start the server, we should see the welcome message we specified in our index.js, if we make a GET request to '/' using Postman.

-### For all our APIs we'll make GET requests to the '/api'.

-### In Postman we can view all the users by making a GET request to '/api/users'.
+### In Postman, we can view all the users by making a GET request to '/api/users'.

-### Making a GET request to 'api/users/:id/friends' would return the given user with a list of the user's friends.
+### Making a GET request to '/api/users/:id/friends' would return the given user with a list of the user's friends.

 ### We can test our APIs by using the following tests for the API status and if the GET request to '/api/users' return an array